devicehive/esp8266-firmware/COMMANDS.md

 Where "0" channel number, and "0.0566" current voltage in volts.

 #3.
 PWM
-PWM implementation is software.
+ESP8266 has only software implementation of PWM wich means there is no real-time guarantee on high frequency of PWM.
 PWM has just one channel, but this channel can control all GPIO outputs with different duty cycle.
 It also means that all outputs are synchronized and work with the same frequency.
 PWM depth is 100.
 PWM can be used as pulse generator with specified number of pulses.

 ##3.1 pwm/control
 Enable or disable PWM.